Fluid vs Native

 🏆 Native

-Native is deployed on 9 named chains while Fluid’s chain coverage is listed as N/A, giving Native a demonstrably broader ecosystem footprint in the provided data.
+Native supports nine chains while Fluid’s chain coverage is not indicated (and appears Ethereum-centric), giving Native a wider ecosystem surface area by the provided data.

 User Recommendations